FlorianChocholka/Bachelorarbeit_Abgabe/Cloud-Security-Wiki/README.md

 ### Creation

+1. Click on the "Edit mode" button in the upper right corner
-1. Create a Wiki activity in Moodle.
+2. Create a Wiki activity on the homepage
-2. In the **Wiki name** field, enter: Cloud Security Wiki.
+3. In the **Wiki name** field, enter: Cloud Security Wiki.
-3. In the **Description** field, enter the following HTML code:
+4. In the **Description** field, enter the following HTML code (Note: Change the text field to "Source Code" in the Tools Label):

     ```html
     <p>Dieses Wiki dient als umfassende Ressource für alle <strong>Themen rund um